woofwoofinc/literacy/README.md

 Usage
 -----
-Use the `literacy` command to extract the code blocks from a single `.js.rst` file and output them to stdout.
+Use the `literacy` command to extract the code blocks from a single `.js.rst` file and output to a file.

-    $ literacy examples/blocks.js.rst

-Multiple file paths and even directories can be specified in the command line.

-    $ literacy examples/blocks.js.rst examples/basic.js.rst src

-To output to a file, use `--out-file`.

     $ literacy examples/blocks.js.rst --out-file blocks.js